montilab/yQTLpipeline/README.md

 ![image](./vignette/figs/pic6_box3.png)

 ### 7\.4 Network of variants and phenotypes
 QTL results consist of multiple phenotypes and variants.
 Therefore, we offer an option to visualize the associations as a network.
-For example, upload `Network_Example.rds` to the "Choose QTL result" file input at the top.
+For example, upload the `Network_Example.rds` provided in the < example > folder to the "Choose QTL result" file input at the top.
 Next, select a p-value threshold and MAC (minor allele count) threshold, and plot the network.
 Since genetic variants are often in high linkage disequilibrium (LD) with each other, only the top variant in each chromosome will be included.